bo-yang/bo-yang.github.io/_posts/2017-03-24-my-first-taste-of-stock-analysis.md

 ### Summary

-I want to restate what Greenblatt explained in [The Little Book That Beats the Market](https://www.amazon.com/dp/B000YIUWFQ/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1):
+I want to restate what Greenblatt explained in [The Little Book That Beats the Market](https://www.amazon.com/dp/B000YIUWFQ/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) here:

 > Stock prices move around wildly over very short periods of time, but this does not mean that the values of the underlying companies have changed very much during that same period.
 So always buy shares of a company only when they trade at a large discount to TRUE VALUE as investing with a margin of the safety.